sonertari/UTMFW/README.md

 		+ Copy the source tarballs of the UTMFW packages to /usr/ports/distfiles
 		+ Append the daemon users of UTMFW packages to /usr/ports/infrastructure/db/user.list, but note that bsd.port.mk does not like blank lines at the bottom of user.list
 			```
-			900 _p3scan             _p3scan         net/p3scan
+			950 _p3scan             _p3scan         net/p3scan
-			901 _smtp-gated         _smtp-gated     net/smtp-gated
+			951 _smtp-gated         _smtp-gated     net/smtp-gated
-			903 _imspector          _imspector      net/imspector
+			953 _imspector          _imspector      net/imspector
-			904 _sslproxy           _sslproxy       security/sslproxy
+			954 _sslproxy           _sslproxy       security/sslproxy
 			```
-		+ Install the pkg depends of each UTMFW package before making them, so that the ports system does not try to build and install them itself
+		+ Install the pkg dependencies of each UTMFW package before making them, so that the ports system does not try to build and install them itself
 		+ Make the UTMFW packages
 			+ libevent, if not using the OpenBSD package
 			+ sslproxy
 			+ p3scan
 			+ smtp-gated: use the source tarball under ports/distfiles
+			+ e2guardian
 			+ imspector: use the source tarball under ports/distfiles
-			+ e2guardian
 			+ snortips
 			+ snort: use the source tarball generated above
 			+ collectd
-		+ Sign all of the UTMFW packages using signify, for example:
+		+ Sign all of the UTMFW packages using signify, note that you should use the private key file utmfw-XY-pkg.sec for pkg, for example:
 			```
-			signify -Sz -s utmfw-XY-pkg.sec -m /usr/ports/packages/amd64/all/sslproxy-0.9.7.tgz -x ~/sslproxy-0.9.7.tgz
+			signify -Sz -s utmfw-XY-pkg.sec -m /usr/ports/packages/amd64/all/sslproxy-0.9.8.tgz -x ~/sslproxy-0.9.8.tgz
 			```
 	+ Update the links under cd/amd64/X.Y/packages/ with the UTMFW packages made above